Sakshi0126/SnakeGame/README.md

 # Snake Game in C++

 A classic Snake Game implemented in C++ using Object-Oriented Programming, multithreading, and keyboard event handling.
-This project is designed for learning and enjoyment, with a modular architecture and ready for GitHub.
+This project is designed for learning and enjoyment, with a modular architecture.

 ## Features
 - OOP-based design (Snake, Board, Game classes)